denozordec/remnawave-telegram-shop/readme.md

 - Main buttons for purchasing and connecting to the VPN are always shown
 - Additional buttons for Server Status, Support, Feedback, and Channel are only displayed if their corresponding URL environment variables are set

+### Platform-Dependent Behavior

+The bot automatically detects the user's platform and adjusts the interface accordingly:

+- **Mobile Devices**: When `IS_WEB_APP_LINK` is enabled, subscription links are displayed as Web App buttons that open directly in Telegram
+- **Desktop Clients**: Subscription links are shown as regular text links that can be copied and used in external applications
+- **Platform Detection**: The bot detects mobile usage by analyzing Web App interactions and message structure

+This ensures optimal user experience across different platforms while maintaining compatibility with all Telegram clients.

 ## Automated Notifications